math-comp/analysis/NIX.md

 ## Error when installing nix

 You may experience errors when installing nix.
-For example, the installation may stop with the following error message:
+If the installation stops with an error message similar to the following one

 > ...
 > installing 'nix-2.2.2'